Chemotherapy, which is a type of cancer treatment, can lead to hair loss. Some people may wish to wear a wig until their hair grows back.

 Human hair wigs

 Some wigs may use human hair.
-This type of wig often costs between
+This type of wig often costs between $800 and $3,000.
+Generally, human hair wigs last for up to 1 year of daily use.

 Human hair wigs may offer more versatility than synthetic wigs, as people can cut, style, and dye them as they wish.